Pendfin/Blockstuff/h2_pubkey_Perttu.md

   - pseudo-random sequence looks random.
 The sequence should be as long as you need random number
   - Cryptographic demands for swecure pseudo-random sequence are: it looks random,unpredictability, not reproducerable

  Source: Rosenbaum, K 2019.
 Grokking Bitcoin.
 Manning Publications (https://learning.oreilly.com/library/view/grokking-bitcoin/9781617294648/)

+#### Chapter 2.
+Cryptographic hash functions and digital signatures
+  Chapter 2 of Rosenbaum's book Grokking Bitcoin (Rosenbaum, K 2019.
+Grokking Bitcoin.
+Manning Publications (https://learning.oreilly.com/library/view/grokking-bitcoin/9781617294648/) presents a simplified examples of consepts of blockchain, hash, hash function, digital signature, public and secret key.
+It also describes controversial history of who invented public key andm some weaknesses of applications.
+In the it presents dilemma of security vs. usabilility (in large sense of usability).
+Most secure ways of keeping e.g. your private key safe are the most inconvinient ways.
+Some bullet point
+  - Cookien token - you can create your own cryptocurrency - simplified approach to Bitcoin
+  - cryptorgraphic hash = digital fingerprint, one of the main
+  - hash - and hash function  - hash is fingerprint or a unique stamp which is created with hash function.
+Hash function is mathematic algorithm to convert your data to hash.
+Which is though almost always unique.
+    -  four basic propertiesof hash fuunction:
+      -  The same input will always produce the same hash.
+      -  Slightly different inputs will produce very different hashes.
+      -  The hash is always of the same fixed size.
+For SHA256, it’s 256 bits.
+      -  Brute-force trial and error is the only known way to find an input that gives a certain hash
+    - the last on has three properties
+      - collision resistance - you try to create same hash with different sources (almost impossible)
+      - pre-image resistance - you try to create the known hash with different sources
+      - second pre-image resistance  - you try to create the known hash with different source when you know the original source
+  - hash function is one way function so you can't reverse engineer it.
+Meaning even though you now the outcome and function you can't create all the possible sourcese
+  - Digital signature uses private-public key pairs
+  - Private key to sign and public key to verify signature
+  - Derivation function is one-way function to create public key from your private key
+  - You can use private-public key pairs also for communication when using public key to encrypt the message.
+Bitcon uses only private key for encrypting so anyone can decrypt crypted contains e.g. when digitally signing

 Source: Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg